I Made Friends with the Second Prettiest Girl in My Class: Light novels

 Written by Takata, I Made Friends with the Second Prettiest Girl in My Class began serialization on Kadokawa Corporation's user-generated novel publishing website Kakuyomu on November 30, 2020.
-It later began being published, with illustrations by Tom Osabe and Azuri Hyūga, under Kadokawa Shoten's Kadokawa Sneaker Bunko light novel imprint on December 24, 2021.
-Eight volumes and a side story volume have been released as of October 2025.
+It later began being published under Kadokawa Shoten's Kadokawa Sneaker Bunko light novel imprint, with the first volume being released on December 24, 2021.
+Tom Osabe illustrated the first volume of the light novel, but was replaced by Azuri Hyūga starting with the second volume as Osabe could not continue due to "various circumstances".
+Ten volumes and a side story volume were released.
+The series ended with the release of its tenth volume on July 1, 2026, with Takata leaving open the possibility of doing a spin-off.